yrosseel/lavaan.org.old/history/dot5.md

   - new function lavMatrixRepresentation()
   - changes of function names: lavaanNames() becomes lavNames(), parseModelString(), becomes lavParseModelString(), lavaanify() becomes lavParTable() (but the old names are still valid)
-  - scale check has been relaxed (and ignores exogenous variables)
+  - scale check has been relaxed (but see bugs!)
   - standardized=TRUE in simulateData() now also applies to latent variables
 - Bugs/glitches discovered after the release:
-  - (just released)
+  - scale check should ignore exogenous variables, but instead, only includes exogenous variables (workaround: warn=FALSE)
+  - simulateData() can not handle a parameter table as input (although the documentation claims it can)
+  - user-specified 'ordered' variables with numeric 0 values were not (always) properly converted to integer codes (starting from 1)

 ##### Version 0.5-12 #####